The little tag looks ready. You pinch its tab—and the whole pocket comes off the page with it.

 - Cut a smaller pocket front.
 Decide whether it opens from the top, side, or diagonal corner.

-- Cover the clip area with a backing layer if needed, keeping the page channel clear.
+- Cover the clip area with a backing layer if needed, keeping the page channel clear and the metal loop free to grip.

-- Press flat under a book between protective sheets.
+- Press flat under a book between release paper or other protective sheets.

-- Clip it to a scrap page, add the real insert, close the journal, and check for twisting or dents.
+- Clip it to a scrap page, add the real insert, close the journal, and check for twisting, dents, and a hard bump on the opposite page.

 Fit Tests